5 Best Pet Lizards for Beginners (2026 Guide)

 The downsides: They need a bigger enclosure than leopard geckos (120 gallon minimum), require proper UVB lighting and specific basking temperatures, and the initial setup cost is higher.
 They're ranked #2 because the setup is more complex, not because the animal is harder to care for day-to-day.

 For setup details, check our bearded dragon tank setup guide.
+A quality 4x2x2 PVC enclosure and proper T5 HO UVB lighting are the two most important investments.

 3. Crested Gecko — Best Low-Maintenance Option